Introducing API Playground (and YouTube Monitoring!) Learn more

 Repy.io's message editor

-If you want to focus solely on cold email outreach using LinkedIn data, you could use a tool like Sendy, which is a simple self-hosted email automation tool.
-I've used it for years, and as a company, Proxycurl has also used it.
+If you want to focus on cold email using LinkedIn-derived data, you could use a tool like Sendy, which is a simple self-hosted email automation tool.
+I've used it for years.
+Proxycurl used it too.

 Sendy's homepage